-For their first 10 years in Russia, our priests were involved in the opening or re-opening of a number of Catholic parishes throughout southeastern Russia.
+For their first 10 years in Russia, our priests were involved in the opening or re-opening of 12 Catholic parishes throughout southeastern Russia.
 At first, each one was pastored by either Fr.
 Myron or Fr.
 Dan.
 Eventually, most came under the care of other priests.
 However, some are still supported, at least in part, by the mission society.
-Below is the listing of parishes we have helped to establish.
+Below is the listing of parishes we have helped establish.

 Vladivostok: Most Holy Mother of God

 The Catholic community of Most Holy Mother of God was begun by Andre Popok, a young Soviet naval officer.
 Popok converted to Roman Catholicism after reading restricted religious literature as part of his political indoctrinating course to become a Communist political officer.

 In 1991, Popok put ads in the local Vladivostok papers, looking for other Catholics.
 After a community had formed (under the patronage of the Most Holy Mother of God, the historical name of the Vladivostok parish), Popok wrote to the newly appointed bishop of the Apostolic Administration of Novosibirsk, Joseph Werth, and asked for a priest.
 At about the same time, Fr.
 Myron Effing was visiting the bishop, so the bishop asked him to visit Vladivostok and report back on the status of the Catholic community.
 On November 15, 1991, Bishop Werth accepted the application of Fr.
 Myron and (then) Br.
 Daniel Maurer to be the first resident Roman Catholic clergy in Vladivostok in 50 years.